 • Kibale Association for Rural Environment Development (KAFRED)

-The KAFRED is a community-based organization that was founded to promote the livelihoods of the local people as well as the bio diversity and eco tourism conservation.
-While here, you will take on a guided nature walk via the Magombe swamp wetlands where you will spot various wildlife species i.e 200 bird species, many butterflies, and 8 different primates as well as unique swamp vegetation.
+The KAFRED is a community-based organization that was founded to promote the livelihoods of the local people as well as biodiversity and eco-tourism conservation.
+While here, you will take on a guided nature walk via the Magombe swamp wetlands where you will spot various wildlife species i.e. 200 bird species, many butterflies, and 8 different primates as well as unique swamp vegetation.
 You will learn about the Batooro people and how they evolved, the existence of the village primary school, the traditional healer who uses local herbs to heal the locals of diseases and the church.
-The proceeds gained from here are to improve the people’s standards of living in terms of education, health, sanitation as well as raise awareness about the importance of biodiversity through music, dance, and drama performances at local schools.
+The proceeds gained from here are to improve the people’s standards of living in terms of education, health, and sanitation as well as raise awareness about the importance of biodiversity through music, dance, and drama performances at local schools.

 1. Mgahinga Gorilla